OpenLineage/docs/docs/integrations/airflow/default-extractors.md

 Next we’ll create the input dataset object.
 As we are moving data from a dataframe to GCS in this operator, we’ll make sure that we are capturing all the info in the dataframe being extracted in a `Dataset`.
 To create the `Dataset` object, we’ll need `namespace`, `name`, and `facets` objects.
 The first two are strings, and `facets` is a dictionary.

 Our `namespace` will come from the operator, where we use `self.data_source` again.
 The `name` parameter for this facet will be the table, again coming from the operator’s parameter list.
-The `facets` will contain two entries, the first is our `DataSourceDatasetFacet` with the key "datasource" coming from the previous step and `input_source` as the value.
+The `facets` will contain two entries, the first being our `DataSourceDatasetFacet` with the key "datasource" coming from the previous step and `input_source` being the value.
 The second has the key "schema", with the value being a `SchemaDatasetFacet`, which itself is a collection of `SchemaField` objects, one for each column, created via a list comprehension over the operator's `self.col_types` parameter.

 The `inputs` parameter to `OperatorLineage` is a list of `Dataset` objects, so we’ll end up adding a single `Dataset` object to the list later.
-The creation of the `Dataset` object looks as follows:
+The creation of the `Dataset` object looks like the following:

 ```python
 input_facet = {